• Skip to primary navigation

 [email protected]

-Community Connection is committed to fostering a diverse, equitable, and inclusive organization.
-We recognize the history of oppression that has resulted in ongoing disparities for the people and communities we serve.
+We acknowledge the profound and lasting effects that poverty, trauma and the history of oppression have resulted in ongoing disparities for the people and communities we serve.

-Community Connection’s work is to guide people through the human service system and overcome barriers preventing them from acquiring needed services.
-We will identify and implement culturally relevant approaches to serving diverse populations and their unique needs.
+Community Connection’s work is to guide people through the human service system and overcome barriers to acquiring needed services.